LIAAD/Time-Matters/README.md

 If you want to know how to execute Time-Matters MultipleDocs through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-MultipleDocs#Cli).

-## API
+## Python Notebook
-We highly recommend you to resort to this [Python Notebook](notebook.ipynb) should you want to play with the API of Time-Matters.
-In alternative, you can resort to the APIDOCS webpage which is available at the following link: https://time-matters.inesctec.pt/api
+We highly recommend you to resort to this [Python Notebook](notebook-time-matters.ipynb) should you want to play with Time-Matters.
+In any case you can read the following sections to familiarize with Time-Matters.

 ## Publications
 ### Time-Matters